 Whether you put them on yourself or you’re dealing with someone else’s stickers on a used bike, you want to remove them as easily as possible without damaging the frame itself.

-The Best Way to Get Stickers off Bike Frames
+How to Remove Stickers From Bike Frames

 I’ve used all these methods to remove stickers from a bike frame.
 I’ll list them in order of preference, but each will work in a different situation so just move down the list if you’re having trouble.

 Use a credit card or similar object to scrape the sticker off the bike frame.
 The nice thing about using plastic is that it is much less likely to scratch your bike’s frame.
 If you use this method, you’ll likely need to remove the sticky residue left behind (see below).

 You can use a steamer or a hair dryer to heat the sticker, and then it should peel away fairly easily.
 This is because you’ve melted the adhesive that’s holding it onto the bike.
 You may need to heat and peel in sections, because the glue will dry again relatively quickly.

 3. Nail Polish Remover

 Apply nail polish remover and then scrape with a razor blade, or even try using just your fingernails.
 If you’re concerned about scratching your bike, you can also try rubbing vigorously with cotton balls instead.
 Or, try soaking a rag in the nail polish remover and then using that to soak the sticker as best you can.